TosbackCgusBridge-Bot/CGUs-versions/Pwc/Privacy Policy.md

 Cookies may be used on some pages of our site.
 "Cookies" are small text files placed on your hard drive that assist us in providing a more customised website experience.
 For example, a cookie can be used to store registration information in an area of the site so that a user does not need to re-enter it on subsequent visits to that area.
 It is PwC's policy to use cookies to make navigation of our websites easier for visitors and to facilitate efficient registration procedures.
 Site statistics are compiled by third parties, and therefore your IP address will be passed to third parties for statistical reporting only.

 If you are concerned about cookies, most browsers permit individuals to decline cookies.
-In most cases, a visitor may refuse a cookie and still fully navigate ourwebsites, however other functionality in the site may be impaired.
+In most cases, a visitor may refuse a cookie and still fully navigate our websites, however other functionality in the site may be impaired.
 After termination of the visit to our site, you can always delete the cookie from your system if you wish.

 In order to properly manage our website we may anonymously log information on our operational systems, and identify categories of visitors by items such as domains and browser types.
 These statistics are reported in the aggregate to our webmasters.
 This is to ensure that our website presents the best web experience for visitors and is an effective information resource.

+Full details on the cookies in use on our website can be found on the Cookies information page

 Third parties